Accredited Online Radiologic Technology Programs

 • Expected Time to Completion: 26 months

 Students can transfer up to 50 approved semester credits from an accredited radiography program.
-Requiring 120 credits, the program includes courses such as healthcare informatics; emergency preparedness; leadership in healthcare administration; aging in America; aging policy & politics; aging, spirituality, and senior health care; and legal aspects of healthcare administration.
-Students will also be required to complete a three-credit senior project specifically focused on radiological science administration.
+The program requires 120 credits and includes courses such as healthcare informatics, emergency preparedness, leadership in healthcare administration, aging in America, aging policy and politics, aging, spirituality, and senior health care, and legal aspects of healthcare administration.
+Students must also complete a three-credit senior project specifically focused on radiological science administration.

 This online program prepares radiologic science professionals for opportunities in outpatient medical centers, physician offices, digital imaging system manufacturers, and research centers.